Eric Trump Attacks Hunter Biden, Rally Crowd Chants ‘Lock Him Up’

 President Trump’s targeting of the Biden family, which lead to the launching of a formal impeachment inquiry, was first revealed by an anonymous intelligence community whistleblower.

 According to the whistleblower, the president used the power of his office to pressure the government of Ukraine to investigate the Bidens.
-Threatening to cut military aid, according to the intelligence official, Trump told Ukrainian President Volodymyr Zelensky to investigate Hunter in order to damage his father’s presidential campaign.
+Threatening to cut military aid, Trump allegedly told Ukrainian President Volodymyr Zelensky to investigate Hunter in order to damage his father’s presidential campaign.

-The president has also been accused of corruption and nepotism, and some have argued that his children targeting Hunter is is hypocritical.
+The president has also been accused of corruption and nepotism, and some have argued that his children targeting Hunter is hypocritical.

-Vox recently advised Eric and Donald Jr. to “sit this Hunter Biden thing out,” accusing both of the president’s sons of hypocrisy, and pointing out that they have been responsible for the Trump Organization since their father took office.
+Vox recently advised Eric and Donald Trump Jr. to “sit this Hunter Biden thing out,” accusing both of the president’s sons of hypocrisy, and pointing out that they have been responsible for the Trump Organization since their father took office.